fishjam-dev/react-client-sdk/readme.md

 We welcome contributions to this SDK.
 Please report any bugs or issues you find or feel free to make a pull request with your own bug fixes and/or features.

-Detailed information about contributing to Jellyfish Dashboard can be found in [contributing](./CONTRIBUTING.md) document.
+Detailed information about contributing to Fishjam Dashboard can be found in [contributing](./CONTRIBUTING.md) document.

 ## Examples